-New research from the Institute of Psychiatry, Psychology & Neuroscience (IoPPN) at King’s College London has developed a blood test that could be used to predict the risk of Alzheimer’s disease up to 3.5 years before the onset of clinical diagnosis.
+New research from the Institute of Psychiatry, Psychology & Neuroscience (IoPPN) at King’s College London has developed a blood test that might be used to predict the risk of Alzheimer’s disease up to 3.5 years before the onset of clinical diagnosis.

 The study, published in the journal Brain, supports the idea that components of human blood can modulate the formation of new brain cells, a process called neurogenesis.
 Neurogenesis occurs in an important part of the brain called the hippocampus which is involved in learning and memory.